Pentatonic scale: Japanese scale

+Modes of the pentatonic scale

+The pentatonic scale (containing notes C, D, E, G, and A) has five modes, which are derived by treating a different note as the tonic:

 Ricker assigned the major pentatonic scale mode I while Gilchrist assigned it mode III.

 Relationship to diatonic modes

-Each pentatonic scale found by running up the keys C, D, E, G and A can be thought of as the five scale degrees shared by three different diatonic modes with the two remaining scale degrees removed:
+Each mode of the pentatonic scale (containing notes C, D, E, G, and A) can be thought of as the five scale degrees shared by three different diatonic modes with the two remaining scale degrees removed:

 Intervals from tonic

-Each pentatonic scale found by running up the keys C, D, E, G and A features different intervals of notes from the tonic according to the table below.
+Each mode of the pentatonic scale (containing notes C, D, E, G, and A) features different intervals of notes from the tonic according to the table below.
 Note the omission of the semitones above (m2) and below (M7) the tonic as well as the tritone (TT).

-Pentatonic vs diatonic chords

-While the usual diatonic major and minor chords are commonly played over the pentatonic scale, they do not naturally arise from the pentatonic scale in that they require playing the two additional notes that are omitted from the pentatonic.
-Instead, pentatonic chords can be constructed by taking the root, third note and fifth note in the pentatonic scale similar to the usual construction of chords in the diatonic scale, which could then be playable over all notes without including extra notes.

-For example, the three chords that naturally arise from the diatonic scale are the major, minor and diminished chords.
-The three chords that naturally arise from the pentatonic scale however, are inversions of the diatonic minor, major and suspended chords as shown in the table below.
-In contrast to diatonic chords which stack minor thirds and major thirds, pentatonic chords stack major thirds and perfect fourths.

-Chords containing chromatic notes can also be constructed analogously to the diatonic scale.
-The augmented chord fulfills the remaining M3–M3 stacking sequence, while diminishing or augmenting the third note from the root produces inversions of the diminished chord similar to the construction of sus2 and sus4 chords in the diatonic scale by diminishing or augmenting the third.
+Tuning

 Pythagorean tuning

 Ben Johnston gives the following Pythagorean tuning for the minor pentatonic scale: